oddstream/lsol/README.md

 ### Is the game rigged?

-No. The cards are shuffled randomly using a Fisher-Yates shuffle driven by a Park-Miller pseudo random number generator,which is in itself seeded by a random number.
+No. The cards are shuffled randomly using a Fisher-Yates shuffle driven by a Park-Miller pseudo random number generator, which is in itself seeded by a random number.
 This mechanism was tested and analysed to make sure it produced an even distribution of shuffled cards.

 There are [80,658,175,170,943,878,571,660,636,856,403,766,975,289,505,440,883,277,824,000,000,000,000](https://en.wikipedia.org/wiki/Shuffling) possible deals of a pack of 52 playing cards; you're never going to play the same game twice, nor indeed play the same game that anyone else ever has, or ever will.